fbpx

 Best Interests of the Child

 In all family law cases involving children, the best interest of the child is the crucial factor considered by the courts.
-The issues that courts tend to look at include the medical, psychological or educational needs of the child; the income of the custodial parent; variations of parents’ income based on the season; or any other relevant or unusual circumstances.
+The issues that courts tend to look at include the medical, psychological, or educational needs of the child; the income of the custodial parent; variations of parents’ income based on the season; or any other relevant or unusual circumstances.

+Challenges can arise when determining child support or when it comes time to start collecting payments.
 The amount of income someone earns is often disputed.
 This is especially true for parents who are self-employed, have a lot of investment income, are paid by commission or in cash, whose income varies substantially on a seasonal basis, or who are compensated in non-traditional ways such as via stock options.
-It is also important to note that a prenuptial agreement cannot in any way modify the child support obligations that either spouse would have if the marriage ends in divorce.
-A New Jersey child support attorney could explain these concepts in more detail during an initial consultation.

 The legal and financial questions raised by child support disputes are intricate.
 Add the emotional issues that arise in any sort of family law matter, and you have the makings of a highly complex situation.